GoaFan77/Enhanced4XModRepo/Readme.txt

 ---Mods---

 Maelstrom - Awesome new planet module meshes
-Infinite Space - Axel's new Awesome planet mod.
+Infinite Space - Axel's fantastic planet mod.
 Uzi's Sins Plus - Several planet textures and bonuses have been incorporated from it.
-Celestial Bodies - For an additional source of planet textures.
 Project Equilibrium - For an awesome set of fun balance changes.

 ---------------------------